imgchauhans/FarmCollector/README.md

 # POST /farms
  This endpoint creates the entry in H2 DB  to each farm and their crop related data.

-First execute this API endpoint to create the Farm data into Spring H@ internal database.
+First execute this API endpoint to create the Farm data into Spring H2 internal database.

    Sample Request 1:
     {